 Even therapy is dependent on its relational context.
 We know that the biggest in-therapy factor that affects the outcome is one’s relationship with a therapist.
 Martin et al (2000) conducted a meta-analysis and found that the quality of the ‘therapeutic alliance’ is more important than the technique and orientation of the therapist.
 This can be seen as positive news.
 It implies that the most important thing is to have a therapist that one is able to work with – this may include taking part in a therapy that fits with your values.

 So what might be helpful?
-The following paragraph offers some hints about what to consider, and you can find the acronyms at the start of this article.
+The following are some questions to consider when beginning your therapeutic journey, and you can find the acronyms at the start of this article.

 Do you feel your thinking patterns are especially problematic, or do you get stuck in cycles of reacting?
 Maybe go with CBT.
 Are you more concerned with finding feelings difficult to tolerate, or are you an ‘overthinker’ already?
 If so, DBT, CFT and ACT might prove helpful.
 Are your life stories primarily negative, and do you get ‘stuck’ in one aspect of yourself or your life?
 Narrative and humanistic approaches could support you.
 Are you concerned with repeating patterns of relationships in your life?
 Perhaps CAT or psychodynamic will be suitable.